Why Do I Keep Waking Up At Night?

 Sleep Disorders:

 Various sleep disorders like insomnia, Sleep Apnoea, restless legs syndrome, and periodic limb movement disorder can disrupt sleep and cause frequent awakenings.
 One example of a common sleep disorder is Obstructive Sleep Apnoea, which is caused by a narrowing or closing of the airways when the muscles in the throat relax.
-As a result, your body cannot obtain the level of oxygen it requires.
-Otherwise referred to by the acronym OSA, this is a condition silently suffered by millions of individuals.

 Poor Sleep Hygiene: